 Of course, another one of my favorite flavors is the lemon!
 So versatile and adds a brightness to anything that I wish I had a lemon tree in my backyard.
 The lemon glaze on this cookie is light and adds just the right amount of flavor that it doesn't overpower the blackberry taste.
 Hope you enjoy it!

-Preheat your oven to 350° and line 2 pans with parchment paper.
+- Preheat your oven to 350° and line 2 pans with parchment paper.
 Pull one of the logs out of the freezer or refrigerator and unwrap.
-Taking a shape knife slice 1/4 to 1/2 inch thick (try and make them uniform in size) cookies and place on a prepared cookie sheet pans.
+Taking a sharp knife slice ¼ to ½ inch thick (try and make them uniform in size) cookies and place on a prepared cookie sheet pans.
 Bake for 10-12 minutes until slightly browned.
-Pull out of the oven and move to wire cooling rack.
+Pull out of the oven and move to a wire cooling rack.